WebDevStudios/wds-blocks/src/utils/components/media-control/README.md

 # `MediaControl` #

-Render a `MediaUpload` component with two `MediaUploadCheck` components to upload/select a media item and display a preview, wrapped in a `ResponsiveWrapper` component.
+Render a `BaseControl` component containing a `MediaUpload` component with two `MediaUploadCheck` components to upload/select a media item and display a preview wrapped in a `ResponsiveWrapper` component.

 ## Properties ##